thejsway/thejsway/manuscript/chapter10.md

 ### Arrays sum

-Complete the following program to compute and shows the total sum of the values in each of the arrays.
+Complete the following program to compute and show the total sum of the values in each of the arrays.

 ```js
 const arrays = [